-A hidden epidemic affects ten percent of the American population daily and for those it grasps, hope can seem like a distant dream.
+A hidden epidemic affects nearly ten percent of the American population daily and for those it grasps, hope can seem like a distant dream.

 In a message of hope, the film provides an opportunity of support to so many who may be struggling through difficult mental health conditions; and by means of storytelling will offer a platform for education, discussion, and healing of one of the most common diagnosis in our country.
 By combining the expertise of Neurologists, Psychologists, and other experts, with the experiences of Survivors and their families, Light in the Darkness will reintroduce PTS to the national conversation at a time when trauma and mental health are meant to take center stage.

-An estimated 7.8% of Americans will experience Post-Traumatic Stress Disorder (PTS) at some point in their lives.
+An estimated 8% and growing of Americans will experience Post-Traumatic Stress Disorder (PTS) at some point in their lives.
 PTS is a disorder where something major and traumatic happens, and after that major event, it creates a change in your life.
 Most people associate PTSD closely with Military Service; however, many experiences are capable of causing traumatic reactions through any individual.
 The symptoms from this occurrence causes ripples throughout a person’s life.

 Light in the Darkness: Living Well After Trauma is intended to generate awareness around post-traumatic stress disorder (PTS).
 We have had the chance to talk to a very diverse group of survivors brave enough to share their stories.
 I know people will be shaken to their core by what some of these people have been through, but also moved to tears by how they have continued to live after tragedy.
 When we set out to make this ﬁlm it was very important to me that, in sharing these powerful stories with the world, we would speciﬁcally avoid making purely “trauma cinema”; that’s to say, I did not want the movie to just be people telling the audience about the worst things that have ever happened to them.
 While this is watchable and entertaining, it does not help as many people.